brice-higa/stock-trading-bot/README.md

 # stock-trading-bot

-Use Alpaca's API to create a paper trading bot using python
+GOAL: Use Alpaca's API to create a paper trading bot using python

+TODO: Literally Everything